-- 1) A general solver for dynamic games aimed at identifying Generalized Nash Equilibrium strategies. - A real time MPC implementation of the solver mitigating the "frozen robot" problem that arises in complex driving scenarios for non-game-theoretic MPC approach.
-(Fig. 1). - A comparison with iLQGames [4].
+- 1. A general solver for dynamic games aimed at identifying Generalized Nash Equilibrium strategies. - 2.
+A real-time MPC implementation of the solver mitigating the "frozen robot" problem that arises in complex driving scenarios for non-game-theoretic MPC approach.
+(Fig. 1). - 3.
+An analysis of the non-uniqueness of Nash equilibria in driving scenarios with constraints and an assessment of the practical impact it has on players' coordination. - 4.
+A comparison with iLQGames [4].
 ALGAMES finds Nash equilibria 3 times faster than iLQGames for a fixed constraint satisfaction criterion.